freignat91/mlearning/README.md

 This project use a server written in Go and an Angular 4 client.

 Pre-requisite are:
-- golang 1.8 installed (with golint)
+- golang 1.8 installed (with golint, to install golint: `go get -u github.com/golang/lint/golint`)
 - git installed
 - make